Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.sec(double numberInRadians) | Returns a double in radians

-Returns the secant of a double in radians.
+Returns the secant of numberInRadians.

 $sec(number) ={{1} \over {cos(number)}}$